Bringing a Brain Injury Clubhouse to Your Community

 Create a Work Group

-ICCD Certified Clubhouses serve people with mental illness (except Cornerstone in Canada which serves ABI) and are a wealth of information about the unique culture of this partnership model.
-There are seven ABI Clubhouses in the US that are accredited by the Commission for the Accreditation of Rehabilitation Facilities (CARF).
+Clubhouses accredited by Clubhouse International serve people with mental illness and are a wealth of information about the unique culture of this partnership model.
+There are thirteen Brain Injury (BI) Clubhouses in the US that are accredited by the Commission for the Accreditation of Rehabilitation Facilities (CARF).
 Take 3 or more stakeholders and spend at least a whole day in a strong Clubhouse to get a feel for the model and to determine whether it will meet the needs of your community.
-The Clubhouse community is a generous group with a passion and commitment to helping all people living with ABI gain access to a Clubhouse if they want it.
+The Clubhouse community is a generous group with a passion and commitment to helping all people living with BI gain access to a Clubhouse if they want it.
 As you can imagine, Clubhouses are very busy places.
 We welcome your questions and a visit, but due to other ongoing commitments, we may not have time to train each group individually within a specific Clubhouse.
-However, the IBICA community will work with groups who have completed their diligence and have demonstrated the necessary commitment and resources to open a Clubhouse program.
+However, the IBICA community will work with groups who have completed their due diligence and demonstrate the necessary commitment and resources to open a Clubhouse program.

 Do We Need a Clubhouse?